-The Northern Mockingbird is a year round resident across most of the continental United States to southern Mexico and the Caribbean.
-Although populations have recently declined in the southern part of its range, mockingbirds have expanded northward during the past century, especially in suburbs with berry producing ornamental shrubs.
+The Northern Mockingbird is a year-round resident across most of the continental United States to southern Mexico and the Caribbean.
+Although populations have recently declined in the southern part of its range, mockingbirds have expanded northward during the past century, especially in suburbs with berry-producing ornamental shrubs.

 Description: This medium-sized songbird is gray above and white below.
-The darker wings have 2 white wingbars, and the white patches in the wings are conspicuous in flight.
+The darker wings have 2 white wing bars, and the white patches in the wings are conspicuous in flight.
 The tail is long with white outer tail feathers and is often held in a cocked position.
 Males and females look alike.

 Weight: 1.7 oz

 Voice: Each individual mockingbird has a unique mix of original and imitated phrases that are repeated three or more times.
 The call note is an abrasive check.
-Both male and female sing in fall to claim feeding territories.
+Both males and female sing in fall to claim feeding territories.

 - Loggerhead Shrikes have black wings with less white, a black mask, and fly with wingbeats too fast to count.